Boston Science Fiction Film Festival: SF47

-SF47, the 2022 version of The Boston SciFi Film Festival was again held at the Somerville Theater, or (as it is become affectionately known) “The Starship Somerville.”
-Due to the Covid-19 Pandemic, the festival was a hybrid event, a combo live and virtual.
-The festival ran from February 16-22, 2022, culminating with the ‘Thon a 24-hour science fiction movie marathon, beginning at noon on Monday, Feb.
-21st and ending at noon on Feb.
-22nd.
-Festival submissions started in August and ran through the beginning of January.
-The Festival used WithoutABox as its submission agent.
-More information on submitting a film and the competition categories are available on the Festival’s website.
+In its 2022 iteration, dubbed SF47, the festival returned to its venue at the Somerville Theater, affectionately referred to as "The Starship Somerville."
+Adapting to the ongoing Covid-19 Pandemic, the event was conducted as a hybrid, combining live and virtual elements, from February 16–22, 2022.
+The festival concluded with the traditional 'Thon, a 24-hour science fiction movie marathon starting at noon on February 21 and ending at the same time the following day.
+Film submissions for the festival opened in August and continued until early January, with WithoutABox serving as the submission platform.
+Further details on film submissions and competition categories were made available on the festival's official website.